MQTT Essentials – Version 3.1.1

 MQTT Client Authentication

-Bevywise MQTTRoute is a perfect message broker that supports the simple authentication, which matters the most in the MQTT essentials.
+Bevywise MQTTRoute is a perfect message broker that supports the simple authentication to establish a connection, which matters the most in the MQTT essentials.
 The clients should send the authentication in the connect packet as per the MQTT protocol standard to secured the broker client connection.
 This provides the best practices to secure & ensure that only authorized clients can connect to the MQTT Broker enabling secure machine to machine communication.

 All QoS Support

 The MQTT Broker supports all the Quality of Service levels in MQTT as per the MQTT Standard Specifications.